 Lauri Meri, Helsingin Sanomat.

-The play has been translated into English and Estonian.
+The play has been translated into English, Estonian and Lithuanian.
 It has been produced in Estonia in a production by Polygon Teater and Vana Baskini Teater.